gani88/gani88/README.md

 - 👋 Hi, I’m @gani88
 - 👀 I’m interested in Game Development and Machine Learning
 - 🌱 I’m currently learning Game Development on Unity.
-- I'm graduating from Bangkit Academy Indonesia with Learning Path Machine Learning
+- Graduate from Bangkit Academy Indonesia with Machine Learning Learning Path

 <!---
 gani88/gani88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.